Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap

 The results for \( J = 3 \) and \( J = 4 \) appear consistent with the assumption that \( \Delta_{\infty} \) coincides with \( g \).
 However, for \( J = 2.5 \), the data suggest that \( \Delta_{\infty} \) may take a value clearly larger than \( g \).

-The discrepancy between \( \Delta_{\infty} \) and \( g \) observed in the case of \( J = 2.5 \) requires further investigation.
+The discrepancy between \( \Delta \) and \( g \) observed in the case of \( J = 2.5 \) requires further investigation.
 One possible explanation is the emergence of a ``periodic orbit window" near this parameter value.
 In many chaotic dynamical systems, chaos can disappear within a very narrow range of parameters, giving rise to periodic orbits.
 Near such windows, the autocorrelation function is expected to decay slowly or not decay at all, exhibiting persistent oscillations.
 In the corresponding quantum system, however, narrow periodic windows may be washed out by quantum fluctuations, causing the system to behave similarly to the surrounding chaotic regime.
 In such cases, the quantum autocorrelation decays faster than the classical counterpart.
 Figures~\ref{fig_spin_chain_gap_TG}(a) and (b) might correspond to such a situation.